Placer County Election Tracker

 Select only the specific election results you want

-Please be advised that the Placer County Election Tracker system for the June 7, 2016 Presidential Primary Election will not be updated until all precincts have reported.
+Please be advised that the Placer County Election Tracker system for the November 8, 2016 Presidential General Election will not be updated until all precincts have reported.
 You can view election results at http://www.placerelections.com/election-night-results.aspx for updated results throughout the evening.

 Don’t forget to refresh your browser periodically (using the Refresh or the Reload button at the top of your browser or using your mouse, right click and select refresh) to view the most recent results.